-Perspective | The guardians of college sports have failed, but the games themselves never will
+Perspective | The athletes are the only thing saving college sports from the NCAA

 For the love of.
 That’s what it means.

-Where is it written that in order to play a game for love, collegians must be strip-mined by universities of their worth and economic rights, and forced to fulfill commercial agreements which they aren’t even been entitled to read — for free?
+Where is it written that in order to play a game for love, collegians must be strip-mined by universities of their worth and economic rights, and forced to fulfill commercial agreements which they aren’t even entitled to read — for free?
 Suggs and McDonald have never signed a deal with AT&T, and yet they just spent a month of their ephemeral and perhaps fleeting athletic lives peddling 5G cell plans for which they will not see a cent.
 Why?
 Because, “amateurism.”

 A fallacy undercuts every attempt to do what’s right and reasonable in collegiate sports: that if the NCAA is not allowed to practice contortions and extortions, our campus games will be “destroyed” as we know them.
 This is the argument the governing body has made for years, and with increasing desperation in the range of antitrust cases brought by collegians seeking to remove the NCAA’s vise-grip on them.
 “How do we know that we’re just not destroying the game as it exists?”
 Justice Sonia Sotomayor echoed cautiously during the Supreme Court arguments near the end of March Madness.